 Purpose and Goals

-Our main purpose is to create a website for a fictional bakery based in Metro Vancouver.
+Our main purpose is to create a website for a fictional patisserie based in Metro Vancouver.
 As a small business, it is necessary that we invest in creating and maintaining a functional website.
 The advantages of a website tailored to customer needs are significant and will outweigh upkeep costs especially since none of the website hosting and design will be outsourced.
 Our website is not meant to replace our physical location; rather it will be of interest to a new customer-base.

 In order to craft a website that is suitable for our customers, we considered long-term plans against short-term goals and accomplishments.
 In the short-term, our website will promote our brand and products.
 It will serve as an additional source of advertisement and will provide the exposure needed to maintain our competitive edge.
 In the long-term, we hope to build and improve customer relationships.
 By increasing the bakery’s popularity, we can gather more meaningful information through traffic analytics and customer feedback.
 This will help us understand our market, improve our services and continue to grow our business.